Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/types/occluder.rst

 (and all the objects it contains).

-To further optimize the feature, the BGE builds and uses the ZDepth buffer only when at least one occluder is in the view frustrum.
-Until then, there is no performance decrease compared to regular view frustrum culling.
+To further optimize the feature, the BGE builds and uses the ZDepth buffer only when at least one occluder is in the view frustum.
+Until then, there is no performance decrease compared to regular view frustum culling.

 Recommendations